Daph1986/mamamaki/testing/README.md

 To register navigate to `Register` in the menu.<br>
 <img src="../testing/testing_images/screen_record_register_page_1.png" alt="Register 1" width="25%" height="25%">
 <img src="../testing/testing_images/screen_record_register_page_2.png" alt="Register 2" width="25%" height="25%"><br>
-Fill in an `Username` and `Password` end hit `Register`.
-If the is a not yet excisting user it will successfully register the account<br>
+Fill in a `Username` and `Password` and hit `Register`.
+If the is a not yet existing user, it will successfully register the account.<br>
 <img src="../testing/testing_images/screen_record_successfully_registered_1.png" alt="Registered successfully 1" width="25%" height="25%"> <img src="../testing/testing_images/screen_record_successfully_registered_2.png" alt="Registered successfully 2" width="25%" height="25%"><br>
 If the username is already used it will give an error message.
-When the characters used are not in range of what is required it will also give error messages, however since I used a phone with langues set to Dutch as a primary language this will be displayed in Dutch.<br>
+When the characters used are not in range of what is required it will also give error messages, however since I used a phone with language set to Dutch as a primary language this will be displayed in Dutch.<br>
 <img src="../testing/testing_images/screen_record_error_username.png" alt="Username unavailable" width="25%" height="25%">
 <img src="../testing/testing_images/screen_record_error_username_and_password_1.png" alt="Register error 1" width="25%" height="25%"> <img src="../testing/testing_images/screen_record_error_username_and_password_2.png" alt="Register error 2" width="25%" height="25%"> <img src="../testing/testing_images/screen_record_error_username_and_password_3.png" alt="Register error 3" width="25%" height="25%"><br>
-The same will aply when you navigat to `Log in` and try to log in with an excisting account.
+The same will apply when you navigate to `Log in` and try to log in with an  existing account.
 It will log you in or give an error message if the username and / or password is not correct:<br>
 <img src="../testing/testing_images/screen_record_log_in_1.png" alt="Log in 1" width="25%" height="25%"> <img src="../testing/testing_images/screen_record_log_in_2.png" alt="Log in 2" width="25%" height="25%"> <img src="../testing/testing_images/screen_record_log_in_with_wrong_username_and_or_password.png" alt="Log in wrong" width="25%" height="25%"><br>
 Alternatively you can navigate to `Register` and `Log in` through the `Home` page:<br>
 <img src="../testing/testing_images/screen_record_alternative_registration_option_1.png" alt="Alternative registration option 1" width="25%" height="25%"><br>